-1. DEFINITIONS.
-For purposes of these provisions, the following terms have the meanings found in this Section:

 - a.
-"Affiliate" means two or more entities where (a) a parent entity owns more than fifty percent of the voting stock of each of the entities; or (b) a common shareholder or group of shareholders owns more than fifty percent of the voting stock of each of the entities; or c) the entities have a common proprietor or general partner. - b.
-"Consent" means written permission signed by a duly authorized officer or employee of the Commonwealth, provided that where the material facts have been disclosed, in writing, by prequalification, bid, proposal, or contractual terms, the Commonwealth shall be deemed to have consented by virtue of the execution of this contract. - c.
-"Contractor" means the individual or entity, that has entered into this Agreement with the Commonwealth. - d.
-"Contractor Related Parties" means any Affiliates of the Contractor and the Contractor's executive officers, officers and directors, or owners of 5 percent or more interest in the Contractor. - e.
-"Financial Interest" means either: - (1) Ownership of more than a five percent interest in any business; or - (2) Holding a position as an officer, director, trustee, partner, employee, or holding any position of management. - f.
-"Gratuity" means tendering, giving, or providing anything of more than nominal monetary value including, but not limited to, cash, travel, entertainment, gifts, meals, lodging, loans, subscriptions, advances, deposits of money, services, employment, or contracts of any kind.
-The exceptions set forth in the Governor's Code of Conduct, Executive Order 1980-18, the 4 Pa.
-Code §7.153(b), shall apply. - g.
-"Non-bid Basis" means an agreement awarded or executed by the Commonwealth with Contractor without seeking applications, bids or proposals from any other potential bidder or offeror. - 2.
-In furtherance of this policy, Contractor agrees to the following: - a.
-Contractor shall maintain the highest standards of honesty and integrity during the performance of this Agreement and shall take no action in violation of state or federal laws or regulations or any other applicable laws or regulations, or other requirements applicable to Contractor or that govern procurement with the Commonwealth. - b.
-Contractor shall establish and implement a written business integrity policy, which includes, at a minimum, the requirements of these provisions as they relate to the activity with the Commonwealth and Commonwealth employees and beneficiaries and which is made known to all Contractor employees.
-Posting these Integrity Provisions conspicuously in easily-accessible and well-lighted places customarily frequented by employees and at or near where services are performed shall satisfy this requirement.
+Definitions.
+For purposes of these Grantee Integrity Provisions, the following definitions apply: - i.
+"Affiliate" means two or more entities where (a) a parent entity owns more than 50% of the voting stock of each of the entities; (b) a common shareholder or group of shareholders owns more than 50% of the voting stock of each of the entities; or (c) the entities have a common proprietor or general partner. - ii.
+"Grantee" means the individual or entity, that has entered into this agreement with the Commonwealth. - iii.
+"Grantee Related Parties" means any Affiliates of the Grantee and the Grantee's executive officers, Pennsylvania officers and directors, or owners of five percent or more interest in the Grantee. - iv.
+"Financial Interest" means ownership of more than a five percent interest in any business or holding a position as an officer, director, trustee, partner, employee, or holding any position of management. - v.
+"Gratuity" means tendering, giving, or providing anything of more than nominal monetary value including, but not limited to, cash, travel, entertainment, gifts, meals, lodging, loans, subscriptions, advances, deposits of money, services, b.
+Representations and Warranties.

+- employment, or contracts of any kind.
+The exceptions set forth in the Governor's Code of Conduct, Executive Order 1980-18, as may be amended, 4 Pa.
+Code §7.153(b), apply. - vi.
+"Non-Solicitation Award Process" means a method of awarding grants based on predetermined criteria, without the solicitation of grant applications.